practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 <br/>

 There was a problem with the GNU Prolog program again, since environment variable _GLOBALSZ_ is apparently not recognized in the context of _perf stat_.
 Instead, I took the [shell script](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/exe_times_statistics_for_one_test_case_in_cwd2) again: _$ ./exe_times_statistics_for_one_test_case_in_cwd2 ./graph_4coloring_Germany2a_.
-I also used it to time measure the ECLiPSe, XSB.
-Trealla and Scryer Prolog programs.
+I also used it to measure the execution times of the ECLiPSe, XSB, Trealla and Scryer Prolog programs.

 <br/>